Eco-hotel Tip in Minca

 Restaurants in Minca cater to every budget and taste.
 Here you can read our tips for the best restaurants, cafes and ice cream parlors in Minca.

 We have been to Minca twice: the first time in 2019 and the second time at the end of 2023.
-The last time we noticed how many restaurants have been added in a few years.
-For a small village like Minca, there is quite a lot of choice, including Parilla, Mexican, Lebanese and traditional Colombian food.
+The last time we noticed that many new restaurants established themselves in Minca.
+For a small village like Minca, there is quite a lot of choice, including Parilla (grill restaurants), Mexican, Lebanese and traditional Colombian food.
 Even if you have certain dietary requirements, such as vegetarian and gluten-free, you can go to a number of restaurants in Minca.
-You will not enjoy a long dinner in Minca as most restaurants close at 8:30 pm.
+Eating in Minca is not an evening filled experience, as most restaurants close at 8:30 pm.

 Our tips